 Please Note: The practice also offers additional private services for which a fee may be payable, e.g. travel advice and vaccinations, medical reports and examinations.

 Ripon Hospital is a Community Hospital staffed by a team of nurses.
 The medical care is provided by doctors from all the practices in Ripon.
 The Hospital facilities include an in-patient ward, a palliative care unit, an out-patient department with clinics by consultants from Harrogate District Hospital, a Minor Injuries Unit, physiotherapy and an x-ray and ultrasound department.

 The Minor Injuries Unit is open from 8.00am to 6.00pm every day and is staffed by a nurse practitioner specialist in Minor Injuries.

-If you require any vaccinations relating to foreign travel you need to make an appointment with the practice nurse to discuss your travel arrangements.
-This will include which countries and areas within countries that you are visiting to determine what vaccinations are required.
+If you require any vaccinations relating to foreign travel you need to make an appointment with a private travel clinic to discuss your travel arrangements.

 There is further information about countries and vaccinations required on the links below

 It is important to make the initial appointment as early as possible - at least 6 weeks before you travel.

 When you quit smoking, it reduces your risk of illness, disability or death caused by cancer, heart or lung disease.
 It will protect the health of the people around you by reducing their exposure to secondhand smoke.
 It will also save you money - the average smoker saves £150 a month when they quit.